Outstanding waterfalls around the world

 - Hunlen Falls – Canada, British Columbia.
 A very picturesque and impressive waterfall, which leaves the lake in a 26 meters wide stream and plunges 374 meters into a deep canyon.

 - Niagara Falls – United States, New York and Canada, Ontario.
 The most popular waterfall in world is 51 meters high and 1203 meters wide.
-The shape of the waterfall and its proportions have become synonymous with the word "waterfall".
+The shape of the waterfall and its proportions have become somewhat synonymous with the word "waterfall".

 - Schwarzenbach Falls – Canada, Nunavut, Baffin Island.
 These 520 meters tall falls (tallest single drop – around 200 meters) are special due to their location: they are possibly the most remote and the most northern large falls in world.